 One of the most anticipated SF Bay Area events in February every year is the annual Chinese New Year Parade and Festival.
 Watch as the streets of SF Chinatown come alive with this cultural tradition, including fire crackers, lanterns, drums, lion dancers, and a 28-foot-long Golden Dragon.

 In addition to the parade, other lunar new year festivities include a basketball jamboree, Miss Chinatown pageant, community street fair, and 5K/10K run/walk.
 The entire festival lasts for several weeks.

 Don't miss your chance to see the Bay Area's favorite hockey team, the Sharks, take on top NHL teams at home in San Jose (South Bay).
-This month, they will host the Arizona Coyotes, Florida Panthers, Boston Bruins, and Toronto Maple Leafs.
-Head on over to the Shark Tank (a.k.a.
-SAP Center) to get in on the action.
+This month, they will host teams such as the Tampa Bay Lightening, Calgary Flames, and the Pittsburg Penguins.
+Head on over to the SAP Center (a.k.a. the Shark Tank) to get in on the action.